valkum/game-programming/README.md

 [![Build Status](https://magnum.travis-ci.com/valkum/game-programming.svg?token=fG6GG7VSsLF7HUxqCHii&branch=master)](https://magnum.travis-ci.com/valkum/game-programming)
 Automated build using CMake with pkg-config.

+Windows cross compile uses g++.

 Use the included bash script *./build.sh* for the simplest experience.
-The executable output is *./bin/Game*.
+The executable output is *./bin/Game.exe*.

 On rare occasions the GUI libary evokes a segmentation fault.
 If this is the case, just start the game again.